 A number of academic presses have expressed interest in this manuscript, so a draft will now be prepared.
 All submissions will be peer-reviewed by the publisher.

-James O’Sullivan is the Digital Humanities Research Associate at the University of Sheffield.
+James O’Sullivan is Lecturer in Digital Arts & Humanities at University College Cork.
 His work has been published in a variety of interdisciplinary journals, including Digital Humanities Quarterly, Digital Scholarship in the Humanities, and Hyperrhiz: New Media Cultures.
 He edited Reading Modernism with Machines (Palgrave MacMillan 2016) alongside Shawna Ross.
 He is also a published poet, and the founder of New Binary Press.